initbiz/initbiz.github.io/cumuluscore/index.md

 To register a cluster's feature you have to bind to the `initbiz.cumuluscore.registerClusterFeature` event like that:

     Event::listen('initbiz.cumuluscore.registerClusterFeature', function ($cluster, $featureCode) {
         if ($featureCode === "initbiz.cumulusinvoices.manage_invoices") {
             // perform some registering code, for example, seed tables for the cluster with sample data }
     });

 The event is blocking so if you decide to stop the process of registration then return false and an exception will be thrown.

 ### Extend clusters' usernames unique rule

-If you use `usernames` feature then you have to ensure that they are unique.
+If you use usernames feature then you have to ensure that they are unique.

 The `Helpers::usernameUnique` method ensures that the username is unique in the cluster's table, but you can extend its logic by using the `initbiz.cumuluscore.usernameUnique` event.

+Using the `UpdateCluster` component from [Cumulus plus](https://octobercms.com/plugin/initbiz-cumulusplus) it will automatically check if the username is unique.

-### `canEnterFeature()` Twig extension
+### `canEnterFeature()` Twig function

-If you want to check in twig if current cluster has access to "feature.code" than use `canEnterFeature('feature.code')` Twig function.
+If you want to check in views if current cluster has access to a feature than use `canEnterFeature('feature.code')` Twig function.

 For example:

     {% if canEnterFeature('initbiz.cumulusdemo.paid_feature') %}
         Something visible only to those who have access to initbiz.cumulusdemo.paid_feature.
     {% endif %}

 ## Contributions / Issues

-If you want to get in touch with us you can write to [contact@init.biz](mailto:contact@init.biz) or directly to @tomaszstrojny on OctoberCMS's official Slack.
+If you want to get in touch, write to [contact@init.biz](mailto:contact@init.biz) or directly to @tomaszstrojny on OctoberCMS's official Slack.

 Every contribution is very welcomed, thank you for your time in advance.